 If you have any photographs, have already transcribed any of the memorials or have stories about the men commemorated which you would like to make available to our project, please contact the project co-ordinator.

 North Warwickshire Marriages

 Marriage information is a vital component in taking our research into the early 1800s and beyond.
 The IGI provides only the most basic information - name of bride and groom, date and place of marriage - and even then some "member submitted" details on the IGI are suspect.
 NNWFHS has begun a project to transcribe all of the marriages from local parish registers.
 So far we have completed marriages for the period 1754 to 1881, and the data are available on CD from the Shop.
 To complete this project to 1912 we require volunteers; anyone who has a computer can be involved, no matter where they are based in the world.
 For more information about the project or how to volunteer please click here

 As part of the National Burials Index Programme, the Society contributed data for the first two CD releases of this index.
 The Society is continuing to transcribe burial registers for the remaining C of E parishes in our area, and publish them ourselves; for a list of burials publications please visit our Bookshop

 .
 We are replacing the now exhausted supply of booklet indices with full burial register transcriptions; the 1813-1865 transcriptions are now available for purchase.
-If you have access to Ancestry or have access to North Warwickshire registers via one of the local repositories and would be willing to help with further projects, please contact Jacqui Simkins.
+If you have access to Ancestry or have access to North Warwickshire registers via one of the local repositories and would be willing to help complete this project to 1912, please contact Jacqui Simkins.